kiaralee/math-game/README.md

 Personal project in VB for 2017/18 schoolyear.<br><br>

 Learn how to multiply up to 12 in this space alien themed brain game. <br>
-The aliens have invaded your moon base!
+The math aliens have invaded your moon base!
 Use your quick knowledge of the times tables to stun and defeat aliens of increasing strength.
 Dazzle them with your perfect mathematical mind!
 The future of the moon mission lies with you.
 Do you have what it takes to be Multiplication Defender?<br><br>

 <b>Notes:</b><br>
 - v1 11/18/2017